 It’s not just language, it’s whole organizational cultures.
 In two years at the Centers for Disease Control and Prevention as a liaison with EPA, I developed a deep respect for the strengths of both CDC and EPA.
 But CDC’s culture and language differ from EPA’s; when asked to describe it, my tongue in cheek answer was that EPA is run by lawyers and CDC is run by doctors.

 The good news is that what we have put asunder, we can rejoin together.
 This doesn’t require massive reorganizations across the country, but it does require enlightened management and leadership.
-When the community of environmental and public health officials reach out of their comfort zone to build leadership networks, and leaders encourage or even demand that their staff get to know each other, good things happen.
+When the community of environmental and public health officials reaches out of their comfort zone to build leadership networks, and leaders encourage or even demand that their staff get to know each other, good things happen.

-Conversely, when networking and communication doesn’t happen, it can be tragic.
+Conversely, when networking and communication don’t happen, it can be tragic.
 There are many examples, but an obvious one is safe drinking water.
 The lack of communication between environmental and public health officials in Flint, Michigan contributed to that tragic situation.

 Most of us in the United States take safe drinking water for granted, but we’ve seen dramatic problems in recent years, such as the Freedom Industries chemical spill that contaminated drinking water in Charleston, WV; a toxic algal bloom that shut down drinking water in Toledo, OH; and concerns across the country about perfluorinated compounds.
-For all of our progress since the passage of the Safe Drinking Water Act in 1974, a tremendous need still exists to maintain, upgrade, and replace thousands of miles of pipe and thousands of treatment plants, storage tanks and water distribution systems that make up our country’s water infrastructure.
+For all of our progress since the passage of the Safe Drinking Water Act in 1974, a tremendous need still exists to maintain, upgrade, and replace thousands of miles of pipe and thousands of treatment plants, storage tanks, and water distribution systems that make up our country’s water infrastructure.
 The toughest infrastructure challenges are in low-income and minority communities — both large and small — where inadequate revenue and investment have left water systems crumbling from age and neglect.
 EPA’s Drinking Water Needs Surveys show a need for over $285 billion dollars of infrastructure investment in the next twenty years.
 When you add in infrastructure needs for wastewater treatment, the total is over $670 billion dollars.
 Even by Washington standards, that’s a lot of money.

 Safe drinking water isn’t just about better treatment technologies and distribution systems.
 Safe drinking water starts with clean source water, and we still face serious source water challenges.
 The most widespread challenge is nutrient pollution–nitrogen and phosphorus–that impacts many streams, rivers, lakes, bays, and coastal waters.

 Some 16,000 waterways are impaired by nitrogen and phosphorus, including 2.5 million acres of lakes and 80,000 miles of rivers.
 Half of our streams and 80 percent of coastal waters have nutrient pollution issues.
-This pollution contributes to harmful algal blooms that threaten drinking water sources, recreation and aquatic life, as well as hypoxic “dead zones” in many of our nation’s treasured estuaries.
+This pollution contributes to harmful algal blooms that threaten drinking water sources, recreation, and aquatic life, as well as hypoxic “dead zones” in many of our nation’s treasured estuaries.

 Arguments that we don’t really need to protect our upstream waters, that these aren’t really waters of the United States, miss the point.
 We are all downstream from somebody, and upstream from somebody.